dsl-logo

 How to improve your credit score if you have no credit history

-If your credit score is low because you have no credit history, the main thing you can do is establish a credit record.
-This happens for most of us naturally over time.
-But you may be able to make a start by simply having some utility accounts open in your name.
+If your credit score is low simply because you don’t have much credit history, the first step is to start building a credit record.
+This usually happens naturally over time, but you can accelerate the process by having some accounts (such as phone or energy plans) in your name.

-Some people use a credit card as a starting point to establish their credit record.
+Some people apply for a credit card as a starting point to establish their credit record.
 If you plan on doing that, be sure to manage the debt carefully.
 And ideally look for a card with low fees and a low interest rate.

 FAQs about improving your credit score